vmware/terraform-provider-nsxt/website/docs/r/policy_intrusion_service_profile.html.markdown

 In addition to arguments listed above, the following attributes are exported:

-* `id` - ID of the Security Policy.
+* `id` - ID of the Profile.
 * `revision` - Indicates current revision number of the object as seen by NSX-T API server.
 This attribute can be useful for debugging.
-* `path` - The NSX path of the policy resource.
+* `path` - The NSX policy path of the resource.

 ## Importing

-An existing security policy can be [imported][docs-import] into this resource, via the following command:
+An existing profile can be [imported][docs-import] into this resource, via the following command:

 [docs-import]: /docs/import/index.html